 Applying to a doctoral programme of the University of Tampere takes place twice a year (in April and October) with two exceptions: the Faculty of Medicine and Life Sciences, and the International Doctoral Programme in Epidemiology have their own application schedules.

-The next joint application round for studies beginning in autumn 2017 will be held in April 2017.
+The next joint application round for studies beginning in spring 2018 will be held in October 2017.

 Please check the application procedure from your doctoral programme web pages.